GfSE/SAF-Specification/developing-saf/concept/concepts.md

-Specifies the exchange that is to take place on an Operational Connection.
+Specifies the Operational Item Exchange that is to take place on an Operational Connection.

 Aliases:
 UAF::OperationalExchange